Noah L. Pope

 Code For Fun: Mentor

-Taught programming fundamentals and debugging to high school students.
+Taught python programming fundamentals and debugging to high school students.

 Autonomously developed solutions for varying hardware & software issues whie attending the university.